-Taking all personal Epilepsy Management Plans, seizure records, medication records, Emergency Medication Plans and any prescribed medication on excursions and to other offsite events R √ √ √ Ensuring that all staff have current CPR training and are aware of seizure first aid procedures (refer to Attachment 1) when a child with epilepsy or non-epileptic seizures is enrolled at the service R V V 1 Ensuring that all staff attend training conducted by their state/territory -based epilepsy organisation on the management of epilepsy and, where appropriate, emergency management of seizures using emergency (epileptic) seizure medication, when a child with epilepsy is enrolled at the service R V V V Ensuring that only staff who have received child-specific training in the administration of emergency medications are permitted to administer that medication V V Ensuring that medication is administered in accordance with the Administration of Medication Policy and information provided in the EMMP (method of administration, dose, time frame, frequency, maximum doses in a 24-hour period) R V V V Ensuring a medication record is kept for each child to who medication is to be administered by the service (Regulation 92) R √ V √ Ensuring that emergency medication is stored correctly, as outlined in the training provided by the state/ territory- based epilepsy organisation, and that it remains within its expiration date V V V V Where emergency medication has been prescribed, providing an adequate supply of emergency medication for their child at all times V Being aware of, and sensitive to, possible side effects and behavioural changes following a seizure or changes to the child's medication regime or following administration of emergency medication following an emergency event.
+Ensuring a copy of the child's medical management plan is visible and known to staff in the service. ( Regulations 90 (iii)(D) ).
+Prior to displaying the medical management plan, the nominated supervisor must explain to families the need to display the plan for the purpose of the child's safety and obtain their consent ( refer to Privacy and Confidentiality Policy ) R V Identifying and, where possible, minimising possible seizure triggers ( refer to Definitions ) as outlined in the child's Epilepsy Management Plan $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ Taking all personal Epilepsy Management Plans, seizure records, medication records, Emergency Medication Plans and any prescribed medication on excursions and to other offsite events R V V $\checkmark$ Ensuring that all staff have current CPR training and are aware of seizure first aid procedures ( refer to Attachment 1 ) when a child with epilepsy or non-epileptic seizures is enrolled at the service R V V V Ensuring that all staff attend training conducted by their state/territory -based epilepsy organisation on the management of epilepsy and, where appropriate, emergency management of seizures using emergency seizure medication, when a child with epilepsy is enrolled at the service R V V V Ensuring that only staff who have received child-specific training in the administration of emergency medications are permitted to administer that medication $\checkmark$ V Ensuring that medication is administered in accordance with the Administration of Medication Policy and information provided in the EMMP (method of administration, dose, time frame, frequency, maximum doses in a 24-hour period) V V V Ensuring a medication record is kept for each child to who medication is to be administered by the service ( Regulation 92 ) $\checkmark$ $\checkmark$ $\checkmark$ Ensuring that emergency medication is stored correctly, as outlined in the training provided by the state/ territory- based epilepsy organisation, and that it remains within its expiration date V V N V Where emergency medication has been prescribed, providing an adequate supply of emergency medication for their child at all times V Being aware of, and sensitive to, possible side effects and behavioural changes following a seizure or changes to the child's medication regime or following administration of emergency medication following an emergency event.
 V V V V Compiling a list of children with epilepsy and non-epileptic seizures and placing it in a secure, but readily accessible, location known to all staff.
-This should include the Epilepsy Management Plan, seizure record and Emergency Medical Management Plan for each child with epilepsy R V Ensuring that induction procedures for casual and relief staff include information about children attending the service who have been diagnosed with epilepsy and non-epileptic seizures, and the location of their medication and management plans V Ensuring programmed activities and experiences take into consideration the individual needs of all children, including any children with epilepsy and non-epileptic seizures V V V Ensuring that children with epilepsy and non-epileptic seizures are not discriminated against in any way R √ V √ Ensuring that children living with epilepsy and non-epileptic seizures can participate in all activities safely and to their full potential R V V V
+This should include the Epilepsy Management Plan, seizure record and Emergency Medical Management Plan for each child with epilepsy V Ensuring that induction procedures for casual and relief staff include information about children attending the service who have been diagnosed with epilepsy and non-epileptic seizures, and the location of their medication and management plans R V